CompuTec/computec-docs/docs/labels/setup/configuration/gathering-more-information.md

             where t0."DocEntry"=@list_of_cols_val_tab_del
     ```

-The above query is a concatenation of two queries.
-The first one is responsible for sending the information to the CompuTec Labels about the header and the second for rows.
+This query is divided into two parts:

+1. The first part sends header-level information to CompuTec Labels.
+2. The second part processes individual batch and serial number details.

 In the example below, the system creates a label request for the header object and each Batch and Serial number separately.
 By changing these queries, you can manipulate the number of requests sent to the Printer.